 Caleta Buena is a private area for sunbathing (15 CUC per person that includes lunch, hammocks and drinks at the bar).
 We have here places for divers and snorkelling or simply swimming in the pool, which is like a fabulous aquarium.

 This is one of the most important places for divers at the Bay of Pigs.
 In Punta Perdiz there is a diving centre and lovers of the underwater world can admire the walls of the coral reefs and the beautiful reef fishes.

 Santo Tomas will be for ornithologists not the only habitat of numerous endemic species but also an opportunity to observe the Northern Flicker, the Zapata Wren, the Cuban Parakeet and the Zapata Sparrow, as well as the Cuban Emerald that is a hummingbird that is found throughout the island.

 In the salt lagoon, if we are lucky, we will be able to observe the pink flamingos that are simply a fabulous landscape in this swampy valley, the Zapata Peninsula.
 We can organize a trip together with a guide and transport, to the town of Playa Larga.

 Museum of the Invasion of the Bay of Pigs in Playa Girón

 The famous invasion’s museum is located in Playa Girón, on the road that leads to the hotel, right next to the Viazul station.
-The expositions of the invasion are also on display in the outside, but the museum itself is worth to visit even for people who don’t like these ways of spending time.
+The expositions of the invasion are also on display on the outside, but the museum itself is worth visiting even for people who don’t like these ways of spending time.